evilbunny2008/weeWXWeatherApp/README.md

 ### Concise instructions

-In case you didn't want to follow the full steps, below is the concise version:
+In case you want the short version, below is the concise steps:

 #### Step 1, install the data.txt.tmpl file in your current skin directory.
 ```